The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Low-Complexity Bias in Models

 \subsection{Even Randomly Initialized Language Models Prefer Low Complexity}

-The previous section solely examined pre-trained language models, but these models were trained on massive corpora of data.
+The previous section examined pre-trained language models, but these models were trained on massive corpora.
 Do they prefer low complexity at initialization before they have even seen any data at all?
 While the initialization of neural network parameters is highly diffuse, these random parameters can induce a highly structured distribution over functions.

-Trained language models are known to repeat themselves when generating text \citep{holtzman2020curious, fu2021theoretical}.
-One might think that this behavior is learned from training data which often contains repeated text, but we show in this section that randomly initialized GPT models repeat themselves too.
-Interestingly, we can formalize the preference for repetition as a preference for low Kolmogorov complexity.
-In order to disentangle the impact of initialization from training, we adopt a simple language for generating binary sequences under which we can quickly measure Kolmogorov complexity.
-We consider a program to be a bitstring, and then the program upon execution simply repeats the bitstring until output reaches length $10$.
-Under this language, the sequence $0, 0, 0, ...$ has Kolmogorov complexity $1$, and $0, 1, 0, 1, ...$ has complexity $2$, yet randomly generated sequences are exponentially more likely to have high complexity.
+Trained language models are known to repeat themselves \citep{holtzman2020curious, fu2021theoretical}.
+One might think this behavior is learned from training data which contains repeated text, but we show randomly initialized GPT models repeat themselves too.
+Interestingly, we can formalize the preference for repetition as an example of the broader preference for low Kolmogorov complexity.
+To disentangle the impact of initialization from training, we adopt an even simpler setting which eschews the numerical tokens altogether.
+We consider binary sequences with arbitrary pairs of tokens constructed by simply repeating a given sequence until the output is of length $10$.
+Under this construction, the sequence $0, 0, 0, ...$ has complexity $1$, and $0, 1, 0, 1, ...$ has complexity $2$, yet randomly generated sequences are exponentially more likely to have high complexity.
 We conduct our evaluations exhaustively on all such sequences of length $10$.